Vampires of Avonmouth

 A Dystopian Thriller, A.A.
 Abbott, January 2021.

-Sign up at eventbrite for the book's online launch at 7pm on 18th March.
+We held the book's online launch at 7pm on 18th March.

 Watch this space or subscribe to the newsletter to receive notifications of other events.

 Subscribe to my occasional Vampires of Avonmouth newsletter for extra snippets and details of forthcoming readings and other events.

 Here's the recording of the book's online launch, March 18th 2021.
 I was in conversation with Edson Burton.